Jump-Industries/tools/README.md

 # tools
-Collection of things are are Pretty Neat
+Collection of things that are Pretty Neat